-Most production, though, is focused on 15 popular varieties (according to http://usapple.org/the-industry/apple-varieties/).
+Most production, though, is focused on 15 popular varieties (according to this article on apples).
 They are Granny Smith, McIntosh, Fuji, Red Delicious, Gala, Braeburn, Honeycrisp, Jonagold, Golden Delicious, Cameo, Jazz, Macoun, Ambrosia, Crisps Pink (aka Pink Lady), and Courtland.

-So, which are best for baking?
+which Apples are best for baking?

 Before educating myself a little about apples, Granny Smith was the only variety I knew was ideal for baking.
 But, they’re tart and some recipes call for a sweeter variety.
-I can’t tell you the number of times I had to google the phrase “baking apples” in the past.
+I can’t tell you the number of times I had to search the phrase “baking apples” in the past.

 According to USApple, these are the best varieties for baking: Crispin, Granny Smith, Golden Delicious, Jazz, and Ambrosia.

 I’ve made my apple crisp before with both Granny Smith and Golden Delicious.
-Usually, it comes down to which I can find in my local grocery store.
+Usually, it comes down to what I can find in my local grocery store.
 Each variety contributes a slightly different flavor to the crisp.

-Preheat your oven to 350 degrees F.
+Preheat your oven to 350°F.

 When making the topping, you can be hands-on.
 Mix the dry ingredients in a bowl.
 Cut each stick of butter into 4 squares, Using your hands OR a pastry cutter, combine the butter with the dry ingredients until it’s roughly crumbled.

 Spoon the topping evenly over the baking dish.